sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 ## Events

-Events are futhur asynchronous functions that are called when certain actions in the authentication flows are triggered.
-However unlike the callbacks, events do not return any data.
+Events are asynchronous callback functions invoked during certain actions in the authentication flow.
 They can be used to log certain events or debug your authentication flow.

 ```ts
 import { NuxtAuthHandler } from '#auth'